sibizwolle/tenancy-password-broker-bug/README.md

 ## Setup

 - After clone, copy over `.env.example` to   `.env`
+- `composer install`
-- create a database for this project and use int in the .env
+- create a database for this project and use it in the .env

+Run the following commands:

 - `php artisan key:generate`
 - `php artisan migrate`
 - `php artisan horizon`